browserengineering/book/book/invalidation.md

 Now---protecting the `zoom` field did not speed our browser up.
 We're still copying the zoom level around as before as well as some extra work checking dirty flags and updating invalidations.
-But protecting the `zoom` field means we can invalidate `children`, and one day other fields, when the zoom level changes, which will help tell us when we have to rebuild `LineLayout` and `TextLayout` elements.
+But protecting the `zoom` field means we can invalidate `children`, and other fields that depend on it, when the zoom level changes, which will help tell us when we have to rebuild `LineLayout` and `TextLayout` elements.

 ::: {.further}
-Real browsers don't use automatic dependency-tracking like `ProtectedField`.
-One reason is performance: `ProtectedField` adds lots of objects and method calls, and it's easy to accidentally make performance worse by over-using it.
+Real browsers don't use automatic dependency-tracking like `ProtectedField` (for now at least).
+One reason is performance:
+`ProtectedField` adds lots of objects and method calls, and it's easy to accidentally make performance worse by over-using it.
 It's also possible to create cascading work by invalidating too many protected fields.
 Finally, most browser engine code bases have a lot of historical code, and it takes a lot of time to refactor them to use new approaches.
 :::